Morwenn/cpp-sort/doc/sorter-adapters.md

 ```

 This version of the sorter adapter only uses the specialized sorting algorithms
-for fixed-size arrays if the size is contained in `Indices` and falls back to
+for fixed-size arrays if the size is contained in `Indices`, and falls back to
 `Sorter` in every other case.
 The main advantage is that it allows to use the class
 [`std::make_index_sequence`](http://en.cppreference.com/w/cpp/utility/integer_sequence)
 to generate the indices and pick the specialized algorithms for the smallest values